abcdmm/Updated_CGNet_Swara_App/README.md

-Updated_CGNet_Swara_App
+Official Android App for CGNet Swara
 =======================

-An ameliorated Android app for CGNet Swara.
-This version allows users to both view and create posts.
+CGNet Swara is an interactive voice forum used in India.
+This is an Android app that lets users contribute to the forum and also view posts.
+The app is in Hindi.